 Immediately prior to this position, Mark served for three years as the senior executive responsible for all facilities planning, operations, and development of clinical, research, education, and administrative space for the James Cancer Hospital and Solove Research Institute.
 This included the design and development of a $1.1 billion, 1.1 million gross sq.ft. replacement cancer hospital and critical care tower.

 Before that, Mark served for several years as the senior executive responsible for the James’ outpatient services where he managed 400 full-time staff, multiple clinical services, ancillary departments, and an annual budget of more than $500 million in annual gross revenues.
 Accomplishments include annual average visit growth of 8% per year; high patient, staff, nursing, and physician satisfaction; successful Joint Commission surveys; transition to a fully electronic health record (EPIC); and winning a national “CIO Top 100” award for its patient throughput system.

 Mark graduated with honors from the University of Cincinnati in 1991 with a B.S. in Health Services Administration.
-He also holds a Masters in Health Services Management and Policy from The Ohio State University, 1997.
-He lives in Powell OH with his wife and two children.
+He holds a Masters in Health Services Management and Policy from The Ohio State University, 1997.
+Mark currently serves on the board of the Central Ohio Heart Association and previously has served on the boards of Impact Safety-LifeCare Alliance, the Southern Ohio Adult Soccer Association, and the Columbus Premier Soccer League.
+He lives in Powell OH with his wife Christine and his children Adam and Erin.